Thinking of volunteering at a wildlife sanctuary in Africa? Read this article first!

 Animal interactions are a draw-card for volunteers who want to come to Africa and touch or cuddle cubs, baby monkeys and other adorable animals.
 The controversy over sanctuaries often comes down to how much the animals are used to draw in paying visitors (including volunteers).
 Reputable organisations will have a minimal or no-contact approach to their wildlife unless the animal is never going to be released (and then you should find out the reasons why that animal will live the remainder of its life at the sanctuary).

-The main aim of sanctuaries should be to rescue, rehabilitate and release as many animals as possible, so those which maintain a hands-off approach are usually ones which are keeping these principles in mind.
+The main aim of sanctuaries should be to rescue, rehabilitate and release as many animals as possible.
+Those which maintain a hands-off approach are usually ones which are keeping these principles in mind.

 A lion cub which has been handled by hundreds of humans can almost never be successfully released back into the wild.